supervisely/developer-portal/app-development/neural-network-integration/inference/object-detection.md

 **Usage of our class**

-Once the class is created, here we initializing it and getting one test prediction for debug:
+Once the class is created, here we initialize it and get one test prediction for debugging.

+{% hint style="info" %}
+In the code below a `custom_inference_settings` is used.
+It allows us to provide a custom settings that could be used in `predict()` (See more in [Customized Inference Tutorial](https://developer.supervise.ly/app-development/neural-network-integration/inference/customize-inference))
+{% endhint %}

 ```python
 model_dir = "my_model"  # model weights will be downloaded into this dir